NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes

 There was a major new release of the GDC Data Portal focused on Data Analysis, Visualization, and Exploration (DAVE).
-For detailed updates please review the [Data Portal User Guide](../Data_Portal/Users_Guide/Getting_Started/).
 Some important new features include the following:

 *  List of most frequently mutated genes per project or patient cohort
 *  List of most frequent variants per project or patient cohort